Master of Engineering Application

 National Society of Black Physicists (NSBP)

-National Society fo Hispanic Physicists (NSHP)
+National Society of Hispanic Physicists (NSHP)

 Ohio State University- Research Internship for Young Academics Program (OSU-RIYA)